 The rule of thumb is “Every job should have a pathway leading up to it and every employee should be on a pathway”.
 Be on a pathway includes training, milestones, evaluations - tools that allow the manager to understand where this employee is at and get them trained so they can be more effective to the organization.

-A pathway should lead to a higher position, a different position more suited for the individual, or if they are already at the top of their game, allow for both parties to understand that fact.
+A pathway should inspire growth by leading to a different, higher position more suited for the individual, or if they are already at the top of their game, allow for both parties to understand that fact.
 If that’s the case, their pathway should allow them to truly own their role at the company and be the best they can be at what they do.

 A well-designed pathway can help companies fill most mid-level and senior-level positions.